WebReflection/uce-template/README.md

 `uce-template` inevitably needs to use `Function` to evaluate either [template partials](https://github.com/WebReflection/tag-params#caveats) or in-script *require(...)*.

-Accordingly, it is recommended to increase security using either the __nonce__ `IlIP3XP8dJK5dBfBYql85/Cr+RGT0D0fLUXj9LwOBeE=` or the *integrity* attribute, trusting via [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) only scripts that comes from our own domain.
+It is recommended to increase security using either the __nonce__ `IlIP3XP8dJK5dBfBYql85/Cr+RGT0D0fLUXj9LwOBeE=` or the *integrity* attribute, trusting via [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) only scripts that comes from our own domain.

 ```html
 <meta http-equiv="Content-Security-Policy" content="script-src 'self' 'unsafe-eval'">